-The main list on the front page (AKA Home) is designed to provide a good sense of what's currently going on with your team just by scrolling down a single page.
-But, our crawlers find so much content that simply displaying everything we find in chronological order would rarely reflect an accurate picture of the current landscape.
+The main list on the Home page is designed to provide a good sense of what's currently going on with your team just by scrolling down a single page.
+But, our crawlers find so much content that simply displaying everything we discover and add to our database in chronological order would rarely reflect a useful or accurate snapshot.

-Our goal is for the front page to provide a good mix of local media coverage (newspapers, Canadian national media, other beat-writers), columns, blog posts, podcasts, rumours, reactions, and updates, along with complementary radio clips and videos.
+Our goal is for the home page to provide a good mix of local media coverage (newspapers, Canadian national media, beat-writers), columns, blog posts, podcasts, rumours, reactions, and updates, along with complementary radio clips and videos.

-In order to show you a good mix from a variety of sources (Sportsnet, The Athletic, ESPN etc.), and types of sources (newspapers, blogs, national media, podcasts etc.), while providing a one-page snapshot, we limit/filter certain content on the home page only.
+In order to show you a good mix from a variety of sources (Sportsnet, The Athletic, ESPN etc.), and types of sources (newspapers, blogs, national media, podcasts etc.), and content creators (authors, hosts, channels) while providing a one-page snapshot, we limit/filter certain content on the home page only.

 ALL content found by our crawlers and admins is available chronologically on the Recently Added page, as well as all category, author, search, date, and player pages.